earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/05-multi-spectral-remote-sensing-python/landsat/2020-03-02-landsat-multispectral-02-landsat-cloud-masks.md

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives

-* Describe the impacts that thick cloud cover can have on analysis of remote sensing data.
+* Describe the impacts of cloud cover on analysis of remote sensing data.
 * Use a mask to remove portions of an spectral dataset (image) that is covered by clouds / shadows.
 * Define mask / describe how a mask can be useful when working with remote sensing data.